ShockOne

-Karl Thomas, better known as ShockOne, is an Australian electronic music producer and DJ born in 1982.
+Karl Thomas (born 29 November 1982), better known as ShockOne, is an Australian electronic music producer and DJ born in 1982.
 Originally from Esperance, Western Australia, he now resides in Perth.
 He has been releasing music as ShockOne since 2005, producing a wide variety of dance genres including drum and bass, dubstep, drumstep and electro house.

 History

 Beginnings

 Karl Thomas was a drummer and in high school when he met and formed a metal band (called Xygen) with Rob Swire and Gareth McGrillen (the two who would later become Pendulum and eventually Knife Party) and Jay Burns.
 When Pendulum started in the early 2000s, Xygen finished, and so Thomas started making electronic music of his own, under the alias of ShockOne.

 Early career (2005–2008)

 From 2005 to 2009, ShockOne released many singles and remixes, making a name for himself within the worldwide drum and bass scene.

 ShockOne EP (2009–2010)

 In 2009, he released a debut self-titled EP, containing drum and bass hit "Polygon" and dubstep track "Adachigahara's Theme" among others.
 The Re-Fix EP was released in 2010 containing VIPs and remixes of songs off the ShockOne EP.